+STP has made progress in improving access to education in recent years, enrolment in non-formal although education and vocational training for outof-school youth remains a concern, as well as the quality of education in general.
 Public expenditures in the education and training sector have gradually increased from 8.1% of the total state expenditures in 2016 to 17.5% in 202022.
-The Government has prioritized the construction and of schools rehabilitation and has considerably improved the numbers of classrooms available and the number of establishments offering the full cycle of classes.
+The Government has prioritized the construction and rehabilitation of schools and considerably improved the numbers of classrooms available and the number of establishments offering the full cycle of classes.
 As a result, the supply of classrooms relative to the increase in the school-age population has improved for all levels of education.

 Enrolment at all levels of education has increased, especially in preschool, the third cycle of basic education (Grades 7-9), and at secondary level (Grades 10-12) over the past decade.
-An estimated 93% of all students who enter the first year of primary eventually complete primary education, similar to peer countries.
+An estimated 93% of all students who enter the first year of primary school eventually complete primary education, similar to peer countries.
 Secondary enrolment is slightly higher than in peer countries, particularly for girls23.
-However, the enrolment in technical and professional education fields reaches 6% and STP has relatively low tertiary enrolment, which, at 13% trails that of Cabo Verde (though outperforms Comoros).
+However, the enrolment in technical and professional education fields barely reaches 6% and STP has relatively low tertiary enrolment, which, at 13% trails that of Cabo Verde (though outperforms Comoros).
 The country had 6 vocational training centers, 5 of which public and 1 private, offering a variety of courses in terms of both duration and sectors, and 6 higher education institutions, being 3 public and 3 privates.